LBruni98/ZSL-The-Climate-Menace/README.md

 Epics are the larger bodies that the stories are contained in and make up.
 Versions are made from different epics being a point in time to where the software is released.
 These can change over the course of the project being part of agile development and are created through the development and feedback, where the user stories are added, changed or removed to optimize a the release time.

-### 5.2 Tools and Techniques used in the design and delivery
+### 5.2 Problem Solving Techniques used in the design and delivery
 * Breaking down a problem/decomposition - Understanding the problem and breaking it down into individual tasks or aims by going from the best ideas from members of the team.

 * Trial and error - Working with different ideas and methods and continue through thick and thin until a more desired solution is met.